-Official Rules of Baseball plus RH addendums
+Official Rules of Baseball plus RHWS addendums

 Roy Hobbs Note I: Roy Hobbs Baseball (RHBB) uses the Official Rules of Baseball as its base, with the following adaptations.
-The adaptations are for use at the annual Roy Hobbs World Series and any Roy Hobbssanctioned event where the promoter chooses to use them.
+The adaptations are for use at the annual Roy Hobbs World Series and any Roy Hobbs-sanctioned event where the promoter chooses to use them.
 These rules have been distributed to members of the Roy Hobbs Umpires Association.

-Note II: These rules adaptations apply directly to Open, Veterans, Masters, Legends & Classics age divisions, with further adaptations for Vintage, Timeless, Forever Young and Family ties divisions, which are listed separately as needed.
+Note II: These rules adaptations apply directly to Veterans, Masters, Legends & Classics age divisions, with further adaptations for Vintage, Timeless, Forever Young and Family ties divisions, which are listed separately as needed.

-Note III: The Roy Hobbs' rules amplifications, exceptions and adaptations, updated as of June 1, 2017, supersede any other written copy of Roy Hobbs Rules.
+Note III: The Roy Hobbs' rules amplifications, exceptions and adaptations, updated as of August 2020, supersede any other written copy of Roy Hobbs Rules.
+Updates are shaded.